-- 6.4 The Principal Valuer shall be a company that: - (a) provides property valuation services on a regular basis; - (b) carries on the business of valuing real estate in Hong Kong; - (c) has key personnel who are fellows or members of the Hong Kong Institute of Surveyors or the Royal Institution of Chartered Surveyors (Hong Kong Branch) and who are qualified to perform property valuations; - (d) has sufficient financial resources at its disposal to enable it to conduct its business effectively and meet its liabilities; in particular, it shall have a minimum issued and paid-up capital and capital reserves of HK\$1 million or its equivalent in foreign currency, and its assets shall exceed its liabilities by HK\$1 million or more as shown in the company's last audited balance sheet; - (e) has robust internal controls and checks and balances to ensure the integrity of valuation reports and that these reports are properly and professionally prepared in accordance with international best practice; and - (f) has adequate professional insurance to cover its usual risks.
+- 6.4 The Principal Valuer shall be a company that: - (a) provides property valuation services on a regular basis;

-- 6.5 The Principal Valuer shall be independent of the scheme, the trustee, the management company and each of the significant holders of the scheme.
-The Principal Valuer is not considered independent if: - (a) it is the subsidiary or holding company of: - (i) the management company of the scheme; - (ii) the trustee of the scheme: - (iii) any of the significant holders of the scheme; or - (iv) the holding company, subsidiary or associated company of the scheme's management company, the scheme's trustee, or any of the significant holders of the scheme; or - (b) any of its partners, directors or officers is an officer, servant, director or an associate of: - (i) the management company of the scheme; - (ii) the trustee of the scheme; - (iii) any of the significant holders of the scheme; or - (iv) the holding company, subsidiary or associated company of the scheme's management company, trustee or any of its significant holders; or - (c) any of its directors or officers holds or controls 10% or more of the beneficial interest in, or the right to vote in the governing bodies of, any of the entities in (b)(i), (b)(ii), (b)(iii) or (b)(iv); or - (d) in the case where the scheme intends to acquire or dispose of a property (the "subject property"), the valuer or its associate: - is engaged whether as principal or agent by the scheme's counterparty that intends or has agreed to sell to or purchase from the scheme the subject property, in relation to the introduction or referral of the scheme to the subject property or vice versa; - (ii) is engaged whether as principal or agent by the scheme in relation to the acquisition of the subject property; - (iii) acts as a broker for the property transaction for a fee: or - (iv) had, at any time during the one year immediately before the date of the agreement for such intended purchase or disposal, been retained to provide valuation of the subject property to the scheme's counterparty (or its associated companies). - 6.6 The Principal Valuer shall ensure that its opinion and valuation is independent of and unaffected by its business or commercial relationship with other persons.
+- (b) carries on the business of valuing real estate in Hong Kong; - (c) has key personnel who are fellows or members of the Hong Kong Institute of Surveyors or the Royal Institution of Chartered Surveyors (Hong Kong Branch) and who are qualified to perform property valuations; - (d) has sufficient financial resources at its disposal to enable it to conduct its business effectively and meet its liabilities; in particular, it shall have a minimum issued and paid-up capital and capital reserves of HK\$1 million or its equivalent in foreign currency, and its assets shall exceed its liabilities by HK\$1 million or more as shown in the company's last audited balance sheet; - (e) has robust internal controls and checks and balances to ensure the integrity of valuation reports and that these reports are properly and professionally prepared in accordance with international best practice; and - (f) has adequate professional insurance to cover its usual risks. - 6.5 The Principal Valuer shall be independent of the scheme, the trustee, the management company and each of the substantial holders of the scheme.
+The Principal Valuer is not considered independent if: - (a) it is the subsidiary or holding company of: - (i) the management company of the scheme; - (ii) the trustee of the scheme; - (iii) any of the substantial holders of the scheme; or - (iv) an associate of the scheme's management company, the scheme's trustee, or any of the substantial holders of the scheme; or - (b) any of its partners, directors or officers is an officer, servant, director or an associate of: - (i) the management company of the scheme; - (ii) the trustee of the scheme; - (iii) any of the substantial holders of the scheme; or - (iv) an associate of the scheme's management company, trustee or any of its substantial holders; or - (c) any of its directors or officers holds or controls 10% or more of the beneficial interest in, or the right to vote in the governing bodies of, any of the entities in (b)(i), (b)(ii), (b)(iii) or (b)(iv); or - (d) in the case where the scheme intends to acquire or dispose of a property (the "subject property"), the valuer or its associate: - (i) is engaged whether as principal or agent by the scheme's counterparty that intends or has agreed to sell to or purchase from the scheme the subject property, in relation to the introduction or referral of the scheme to the subject property or vice versa; - (ii) is engaged whether as principal or agent by the scheme in relation to the acquisition of the subject property; - (iii) acts as a broker for the property transaction for a fee; or - (iv) had, at any time during the one year immediately before the date of the agreement for such intended purchase or disposal, been retained to provide valuation of the subject property to the scheme's counterparty (or its associates).